We regularly meet once per week for chanting liturgy (gongyo) and meditation service.

 In 2013, we began holding services at a second location at Yoga in Daily Life in Alexandria, Virginia.

-In 2014, we changed our name to the Great River Tendai Sangha and formally drafted a statement of mission and objectives.
+In 2014, we changed our name to Great River Tendai Sangha and formally drafted a statement of mission and objectives.

 In 2015, we incorporated as a non-profit religious organization in the state of Virginia.
 Junsen Chris Nettles received Doshu ordination.
+Junsen lead services on Tuesday evenings in Arlington while Jikan lead services on Sunday mornings in Alexandria.

-October 2018, leadership of the Great River Tendai Sangha officially passed to Rev. Yusei Van as Rev. Junsen Nettles relocates to northern California rebuild the California Tendai Monastery (CTM).
+October 2018, leadership of the Great River Tendai Sangha officially passed to Rev. Yusei Van as Rev. Nettles relocates to northern California rebuild the California Tendai Monastery (CTM).
 CTM, established by the late Rev. Keisho Leary, was destroyed by the Valley Fire wildfire in September 2015.